To continue reading this article and others for free, please sign up for our newsletter.

 Mara Jezior

-Mara Jezior manages and helps build Sahan Journal’s growing community of individual donors.
+Mara Jezior is the membership manager at Sahan Journal.
+She manages and helps build Sahan Journal’s growing community of individual donors.
 Prior to joining Sahan Journal in January 2022, Mara spent four years at the Institute of Nonprofit News, a national journalism association that supports nonprofit newsrooms across North America.
 Before that, she held marketing and development internships at the Wisconsin Center for Investigative Journalism and MinnPost.
 She is a graduate of the University of Wisconsin-Madison and is currently working on her master’s in counseling psychology at the University of St. Thomas.

-Nicole Rauner is the sales and marketing associate at Sahan Journal.
+Nicole Jošavac is the marketing and advertising manager at Sahan Journal.
 As part of the sales and advertising team, Nicole works directly with advertisers to place banners and sponsored content on Sahan Journal.
+She also launched and continues to manage Sahan’s first job board in Spring of 2024.
 Before joining Sahan, Nicole worked as a marketing associate for various local, small companies in the Twin Cities.
 She’s also volunteered with TEDxMinneapolis, American Heart Walk, Polar Plunge and more.
-While Nicole has exclusively worked in marketing, she also has a bachelor’s of journalism from the University of Nebraska- Lincoln.
+While Nicole has worked in marketing and advertising, she also has a bachelor’s of journalism from the University of Nebraska- Lincoln.